lheitman0/translator/README.md

 # Translator
+Building a real-time translator.
+Choose language to output, talk to your microphone, recieve a spoken traslation into specified output language of your audio.
 ## Overview
 This project is an exploration of the OpenAI API, centered around building a simple, multilingual translation program.
 The primary goal is to gain hands-on experience with OpenAI's capabilities while developing a practical application.